MyNamesLex/All-Jams-And-Hackathons/README.md

 Brackeys Game Jam 2023.1 -> https://mynameslex.itch.io/puzzles

 I learned a lot from this game jam, I developed my workflow further and continued to develop my skills within Unreal Engine 5 and continued expanded my skillset and familiarity within Unreal Engine 5.
-However, I made an error in not allowing the graphics to be configured by the player and thus caused some people to have low FPS or unable to play it.
+However, I made an error in not allowing the graphics to be configured by the player and thus caused some people to have low FPS and/or unable to play it.

 _________________________________________________________________________________________________________________________________________________________________________